-How to use Safe mode in Android
+Here’s how — and why — to use Safe mode with an Android phone

 How to turn on Safe mode on a stock Android device

-If you have a Google Pixel or Pixel XL, a Nexus device, or any other stock Android smartphone or tablet, then the process for turning on Safe mode is as follows:
+If you have a Google Pixel 2, Pixel XL, a Nexus device, or any other stock Android smartphone or tablet, then the process for turning on Safe mode is as follows:

 - Press and hold the Power button.